-Model-based inquiry consists of four stages: one planning and three that are enacted with students.
+Model-based inquiry consists of five stages: one planning and four that are enacted with students.
 These stages provide the structure for the MBI unit planning template.

 Stage 1 - Planning for engagement with important science ideas

-This first stage on the MBI template focuses on doing the intellectually rigorous work of unpacking standards, identifying an anchoring phenomenon and driving question, and pinpointing the important science ideas students will need to build a scientific explanation of the phenomenon.
-In addition, in this stage we plan "with the end in mind" by constructing draft models and causal explanations that we can use as learning targets throughout the unit.
-We suggest you look at our pages on choosing phenomena, constructing models, and writing explanations.
-The template itself also provides a number of resources for each step in the process.
+This first stage of MBI focuses on doing the intellectually rigorous work of unpacking standards, developing an anchoring phenomenon and driving question, and identifying the important science ideas students will need to build a scientific explanation of the phenomenon.
+In addition, we plan "with the end in mind" by constructing a draft model and target explanation to use as learning targets throughout the unit.
+This is also an opportunity to integrate social justice ideas into the unit that are inclusive, culturally responsive, and grounded in social justice principles.

 The second stage of MBI is the first enacted in the classroom with students.
-It involves introducing the anchoring phenomenon and driving question, eliciting students' initial ideas and experiences that may help them develop initial explanations of the phenomenon, and the construction of initial models of the phenomenon based on those current ideas.
-In designing units, this phase usually takes up the first day of the unit.
-Please be sure to review our pages on the importance of using students' ideas as resources, ways of facilitating productive talk in the classroom, and the use of public records to keep track and work on ideas.
-Of course, the template also provides a number of resources for each step in the process.
+It involves introducing the anchoring phenomenon and driving question, eliciting and making public students' initial ideas and experiences that may help them develop initial explanations of the phenomenon through the creation of an initial public record, and the construction and sharing of initial models of the phenomenon based on those current ideas.
+This stage usually takes the first one or two days of the unit.

-The goal of the next stage is to support the students' on-going changes in thinking by providing learning experiences that help coordinate their ideas and powerful ideas in science to build a scientific explanation of the anchoring phenomenon.
-This involves designing or adapting a number of purposeful tasks, coordinated with the important science ideas identified earlier, and the construction and use of public records such as a Summary Table to help keep track of ideas.
-In this work, we draw upon the idea of back-pocket questions and the 5 practices for coordinating productive science discussions (here is a sampling of these practices).
+The goal of the third stage is to support on-going changes in students’ thinking by providing learning experiences that help coordinate their own ideas with powerful ideas in science to build a scientific explanation of the anchoring phenomenon.
+This involves designing or adapting a number of purposeful tasks, coordinated with the important science ideas identified earlier, and the construction and use of public records such as a Summary Table to help keep track of ideas over time.
 Important in this stage is the revision and testing of the students' models.
 This stage makes up the majority of the unit as the class works to develop their explanations of the phenomenon through engagement in the practices of science.
-We recommend looking at the openers and closures resource on this site.